jimmybutton/moviedb/README.md

 A flask based web application to search for movies and actors

 ## Features
+- user login and authorization
-- manage a list of movies and actors in a database
+- manage a list of movies and actors
 - create, update and delete entries
 - manage relationships (actors and roles in movies)
-- advanced search functionalities for movies, movies by year, movies with actors etc.
+- search functionality for movies, movies by year, movies with actors etc.
-- have a user login and authorization

 ### movie fields
 - title